John Chavis Memorial Park Phase 1 Improvements

 - Surface 678

-*Please note that the pool facilities will be demolished as part of the project.
+*Please note that the pool facilities have been demolished as part of the project.
 The completed project will provide a wonderful and unique water play element in the central plaza.
-In the meantime, we encourage people to use the City of Raleigh Aquatics webpage to learn more about other pool and water play facilities available in the city.
+We encourage people to use the City of Raleigh Aquatics webpage to learn more about other pool and water play facilities available in the city.

 The project scope includes a new two-story community center with a full size indoor gym, elevated walking track, fitness center and numerous classroom and meeting spaces.
 A renovation to the original Carousel House will allow for interior event space, and exterior bathroom access.
 Linking these two buildings together will be a new central plaza with integrated water feature, and a large playground for all ages and abilities.